 An unanticipated adverse device effect (UADE) is any serious adverse effect on health or safety or any life threatening problem or death caused by or associated with a device, if that effect, problem, or death was not previously identified in nature, severity, degree of incidence.
-Additionally, an unanticipated adverse device effect includes any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects.
+Additionally, an unanticipated adverse device effect includes any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects (21 CFR 812.3 (s)).